Office of Admissions

 General Education Transfer Credits

-For the 2019-2020 academic year, transfer students will be under the Enhanced General Education curriculum.
+Transfer students are under the Enhanced General Education curriculum.
 Please reference Enhanced General Education in the Undergraduate Catalog on USF Enhanced General Education requirements.
+Students should work with their advisor to have transfer credit evaluated for Enhanced General Education credit.

 Lower-Level Transfer Applicants (12 to 59 transferable semester credits)